AlbertoRodrigues/estimating_knots_regression_splines_mode/loss_functions_comparison/README.md

 #Proportion of the estimated number of knots for n=300

 [[1]]

 number_knots1

    1    2    3    4    5

 0.08 0.34 0.28 0.08 0.22

 #Proportion of the estimated number of knots for n=900

 [[2]]

 number_knots1

    2    3    4    5

 0.30 0.28 0.17 0.25

 #Proportion of the estimated number of knots for n=1500

 [[3]]

 number_knots1

    2    3    4    5

 0.57 0.21 0.09 0.13

 #Proportion of the estimated number of knots for n=3000

 [[4]]

 number_knots1

    2    3    4    5

 0.66 0.15 0.08 0.11

+#Proportion of the lambda chosen for n=300

 [[1]]

 lambda_knots1

    0 0.01 0.03  0.1  0.3

 0.14 0.29 0.23 0.18 0.16

+#Proportion of the lambda chosen for n=900

 [[2]]

 lambda_knots1

    0 0.01 0.03  0.1

 0.31 0.35 0.24 0.10

+#Proportion of the lambda chosen for n=1500

 [[3]]

 lambda_knots1

    0 0.01 0.03  0.1

 0.29 0.50 0.15 0.06

+#Proportion of the lambda chosen for n=3000

 [[4]]

 lambda_knots1

    0 0.01 0.03  0.1

 0.25 0.53 0.21 0.01

 #Proportion of the estimated number of knots for n=300

 [[1]]

 number_knots2

    1    2    3    4    5

 0.12 0.27 0.26 0.08 0.27

 #Proportion of the estimated number of knots for n=900

 [[2]]

 number_knots2

    1    2    3    4    5

 0.01 0.38 0.26 0.13 0.22

 #Proportion of the estimated number of knots for n=1500

 [[3]]

 number_knots2

    2    3    4    5

 0.52 0.26 0.09 0.13

 #Proportion of the estimated number of knots for n=3000

 [[4]]

 number_knots2

    2    3    4    5

 0.60 0.21 0.08 0.11

+#Proportion of the lambda chosen for n=300

 [[1]]

 lambda_knots2

    0 0.01 0.03  0.1  0.3    1

 0.53 0.06 0.07 0.12 0.12 0.10

+#Proportion of the lambda chosen for n=900

 [[2]]

 lambda_knots2

    0 0.01 0.03  0.1  0.3    1

 0.52 0.07 0.11 0.22 0.06 0.02

+#Proportion of the lambda chosen for n=1500

 [[3]]

 lambda_knots2

    0 0.01 0.03  0.1  0.3    1

 0.47 0.28 0.09 0.11 0.03 0.02

+#Proportion of the lambda chosen for n=3000

 [[4]]

 lambda_knots2

    0 0.01 0.03  0.1  0.3    1

 0.33 0.28 0.28 0.06 0.01 0.04

+# MSE, Standart deviation of the mean squared of the two cost functions and generated model for all size samples.

 [1] 4.173393 4.108796 4.032435 4.022507
 [1] 5.859874 5.801372 5.734170 5.689517